Thivieira/practical-test/README.md

 ### 1. Introduction

 This plugin was created for the Kobkob LLC practical test.
 It provides a submission form for users to submit their personal information, including name, email, and other profile details.
 The form can be embedded on any page or post using a shortcode, and the submitted data is stored in the database.
 Additionally, the plugin includes a settings page for defining daily submission limits and provides an external web service for accepting data in JSON format.
+Furthermore, the plugin offers a Python command-line interface (CLI) tool to facilitate bulk data submission from CSV files.

 ---

 ### 2. Features

-- **Custom Submission Form:** Collects name, email, username, password, phone number, birthday, address, and interests.
+- **Custom Submission Form:** Collects name, email, username, password, phone number, birthdate, address, cv, and interests.
 - **User Profiles:** Allows users to edit their submitted profiles when logged in.
 - **Email Confirmation:** Users receive an email with a profile link upon successful submission.
 - **Submission Limits:** Define daily submission limits via the WordPress admin settings page.